ENGL 127 Research Writing: Social Sciences (Moreno)

 Using Database Limiters

-Example of how to find scholarly journals in Academic Search Complete library database:
+Limiting to academic journals in Ebsco's Academic Search Complete database

 Subject Terms